 There are four things that anyone, whether in a leadership position now or aspiring to that, can practise to enhance their effectiveness as a leader and manager.

 Providing good leadership is an extremely complex challenge.
-It’s contingent, depending upon so many things.
-For example, you'd need different tactics to successfully lead a team in China than you would in Australia, or a group of engineers than you would anthropologists.
+It’s contingent, depending on so many things.
+For example, you'd need different tactics to successfully lead a team in China than you would in Australia or a group of engineers than you would anthropologists.
 Context is crucial – internal context too.
 A leader must consider their own mood and thoughts as well as what’s important to those around them.
 That’s what the most successful leaders do, they read the context and understand what’s appropriate in that particular context.

 To navigate this you must understand what really matters in your organisation, and who the people are that can achieve what really matters.

-To develop this ability to read context, and to continually improve their practice, leaders must engage in regular self reflection.
+To develop this ability to read context, and to continually improve their practice, leaders must engage in regular self-reflection.
 They’ve got to monitor their behaviour and the situations around them.
 Developing the capacity to stand back and observe what’s going on and assessing what you see is crucial.

 Ask yourself: What needs to change?
 What needs to be reinforced?